Skip to main content

 bifacial solar panels

-These new solar farms will showcase the performance of innovative first generation bifacial panels.
+These new solar farms showcase the performance of innovative first generation bifacial panels.
 Innovative developments like this have underpinned the rapid growth of solar energy in Australia, allowing us to capture even greater benefits from our world leading solar capacity.

 Monique Miller